-Most interesting wonders of Egypt
+Most interesting landmarks of Egypt

 Below are listed the most amazing natural and man made landmarks of Egypt.